Emily McDonnell, friend of i-escape and inveterate traveller, shares some of her favourite long weekend breaks for autumnal bliss.

 My top tips would be to start the day with brunch at Distrikt Coffee or Roamers, then take a stroll across Tempelhofer Feld (Berlin’s former airport).
 After that, meander through the Tiergarten park, climb the Berliner Cathedral, and spend a few hours relaxing and warming yourself at Vabali spa (be prepared to embrace German sauna values…).
 End your day with sunset drinks at Klunkerkranich, a super-cool (and somewhat hidden) rooftop bar.

 After getting your culture fix, head north to San Sebastian for long windy walks along the town’s golden sandy beaches.
 Be sure to fill up on pintxo while you’re there.
-I love the delicate morsels served up at Bar Zeruko.
-In contrast, La Mejillonera, is a simple, no nonsense kind of place serving fresh mussels, calamari and patatas bravas.
+La Mejillonera, is a simple, no nonsense kind of place serving fresh mussels, calamari and patatas bravas.

 Surfers, this place is for you.
 The waves are excellent, though the sea is very cold – warm up with a glass of local vino afterwards.